different bedrock shapes different topography, and helps define the physiographic regions of Virginia

 Source: US Geological Survey (USGS), The Ground Water Atlas of the United States (HA 730-L, Figure 9)

+Understanding how the bedrock of a place developed over time requires applying some basic physics and chemistry.
 Bedrock varies across the state, and erodes at different rates.
 Climate, primarily temperature and rainfall, shapes the speed at which bedrock decomposes and new minerals form.
 Positively-charge ions of iron, magnesium, calcium, and other elements go into solution, leaving behind clay minerals.
 Roots penetrate the clay and organic material forms soil.

 The state's major physiographic regions - Appalachian Plateau, Valley and Ridge, Blue Ridge, Piedmont, and Coastal Plain - reflect the patterns of bedrock.